-SH is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 449823447; he is also partially supported by BEAR grants from the University of California at Berkeley.
+\begin{acks}[Acknowledgments] SH is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 449823447.
 SH thanks Steve Evans and the Department of Statistics at UC Berkeley for their hospitality.
-FC gratefully acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1283/2 2021 -- 317210226.
-GV gratefully acknowledges that this paper is supported by NSFC grant No. 11688101. \addtocontents{toc}{ }
+FC gratefully acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB 1283/2 2021 -- 317210226. \end{acks}